 This vegetarian Irish stew recipe means you don't have to miss out on one of Ireland's favorite dishes if you're meat-free.
+What could be better for Vegetarian Month this October.

 Vegetarian Irish stout stew recipe